YuhengHuang87/YuhengHuang87.github.io/_pages/about.md

 I am a postdoc/project scientist with [Dr. Grace Lee](https://grylee.science/) at UC-Irvine.
 My current research focuses on the evolutionary consequences of host silencing transposable elements -- "jumping genes" in the genomes.

 More about me: I grew up in southern China and went to Sun Yat-sen University for undergraduate study.
 Then I did my PhD with [Dr. Aneil Agrawal](https://agrawal.eeb.utoronto.ca/) at the University of Toronto, Canada.
 After that, I worked with [Dr. John Pool](https://www.johnpool.net/) at the University of Wisconsin-Madison.
 My study organisms are *Drosophila* flies.
-Outside the lab, I am a basketball fan for Toronto Raptors.
+Outside the lab, I am a basketball fan of the Toronto Raptors.

 Thanks for visiting my webpages!